IBM/graphql-query-generator/README.md

 # GraphQL Query Generator
 Generate randomized GraphQL queries from a given schema.
-All [arguments](https://facebook.github.io/graphql/draft/#sec-Language.Arguments) are exposed as [variables](https://facebook.github.io/graphql/draft/#sec-Language.Variables). __Provider functions__ can be passed to provide values for these variables.
+All [arguments](https://facebook.github.io/graphql/draft/#sec-Language.Arguments) are exposed as [variables](https://facebook.github.io/graphql/draft/#sec-Language.Variables). _Providers_ can be passed to provide values for these variables.
 For example:

 ```javascript
 import { generateRandomQuery } from 'this-library'